deckameron/Ti.Android.Geofence/documentation/index.md

 geofence.addGeofences({
 	clearExistingFences : false,
 	fences : ["YOUR_FENCES"],
-	service : "com.myproject.geofence.myServiveService" //THIS IS IT!
+	service : "com.myproject.geofence.MyServiceService" //THIS IS IT!
 });
 ```